Mobile app: Overview

 Most mobile devices are sold with several apps bundled as pre-installed software, such as a web browser, email client, calendar, mapping program, and an app for buying music, other media, or more apps.
 Some pre-installed apps can be removed by an ordinary uninstall process, thus leaving more storage space for desired ones.
 Where the software does not allow this, some devices can be rooted to eliminate the undesired apps.

-Apps that are not preinstalled are usually available through distribution platforms called app stores.
-These may operated by the owner of the device's mobile operating system, such as the App Store (iOS) or Google Play Store; by the device manufacturers, such as the Galaxy Store and Huawei AppGallery; or by third parties, such as the Amazon Appstore and F-Droid.
+Users can download non-preinstalled apps from distribution platforms such as app stores.
+These may be operated by the owner of the device's mobile operating system, such as the App Store or Google Play Store; by the device manufacturers, such as the Galaxy Store and Huawei AppGallery; or by third parties, such as the Amazon Appstore and F-Droid.

 Usually, they are downloaded from the platform to a target device, but sometimes they can be downloaded to laptops or desktop computers.
 Apps can also be installed manually, for example by running an Android application package on Android devices.

 Some apps are freeware, while others have a price, which can be upfront or a subscription.
 Some apps also include microtransactions and/or advertising.
 In any case, the revenue is usually split between the application's creator and the app store.
 The same app can, therefore, cost a different price depending on the mobile platform.